jamarphi/pen_engine/README.md

 # 1.8.1.5 - Android Bluetooth

+If using bluetooth the permissions in pen_engine/ext/platforms/android/app/src/AndroidManifest.xml should be uncommented.
 For connecting to other devices via bluetooth, first search for available devices:

     pen::android::conn::bt::Search(const char* deviceName);